LesterYiu/LesterYiu/README.md

 I'm a Front-End Web Developer
 -------------------------

-I am a front-end developer with a background in social media management creating responsive and accessible web pages/applications using JavaScript (ES6), React, Redux, HTML5, CSS3, and jQuery.
+I am a front-end developer with a background in social media management creating responsive and accessible web pages/applications using JavaScript (ES6), React, Redux, HTML5, CSS3, SQL / PostgreSQL, and jQuery.

 *   🌍  I'm based in Toronto, Ontario / Ottawa, Ontario
 *   🖥️  You can visit my AMAZING portfolio at [https://lesteryiu.com/](https://lesteryiu.com/)